benwzj/benwzj.github.io/_posts/2023-10-12-react-overview.md

 ### React Instances

+> React instance is just a concept.
+React manage the component states exactly according to the component **position** in the render tree.

 React create, update, and destroy instances.
-Developer don't interact with instances.
-React describe them with elements returned from the components, and React takes care of managing the instances.
+Developer don't interact with instances. **React describe instances with elements returned from the components**, and React takes care of managing the instances.

-The Only reason to use this instance is for imperative actions (such as setting focus on a field), and should generally be avoided.

-When the prop change, the returned element will update the instancce, which is maintained cross render so we still have the same opponent instance.
+When the props or states change, the returned element will update the instancce, which is maintained cross render so we still have the same opponent instance.

+#### list component
+We usually use `Array.map()` to list content component.
+This require mark `key` prop for every list component.
+When causing re-render, `Array.map()` will run and recaculate all the list components.
+In this situation, the List component still can use useState() to store it's states!
+It just like other components, in re-render, React won't remove it and create a new component instance, React still manage the state snapshot of all list component instances.

 ### What is React Element